 So, no matter who you are, you’ll love this bread.
 With the instant, rapid rise yeast and quick prep, my grain free french bread will satisfy everyone, including the cook!
 It won’t take much extra time since it does not require extra time to rise.
 From start to eat – it takes about an hour!

-Oh and one last thing, I recommend using a French Loaf Pan to make this bread.
+And the baking process is a little different too.
+I want to stress this isn’t a traditional dough, instead it’s more of a thick batter, so to achieve the characteristic French bread shape, I recommend using a French Loaf Pan to make gluten-free baguettes.
 Since the dough is more of a batter than a traditional dough, the shape of the pan is what helps to form the loves into a baguette shape.
-I recommend THIS pan French Loaf Pan.
+I recommend THIS pan French Loaf Pan lined with parchment paper.

 Grain-Free French Bread Recipe